zhengyu89/TestReadme/README.md

 </details>

 ## Project Description
-HearWay is an all-in-one AI-powered mobile application designed for visually impaired individuals to navigate public spaces safely with instant feedback.
-The application totally removes the need of human volunteers or extra equipment such as LiDAR through employing Google Cloud AI services for edge and obstacle detection.<br>
+**HearWay** is an all-in-one **AI-powered mobile application** designed for **visually impaired individuals** to navigate public spaces safely with instant feedback.
+The application totally removes the need of human volunteers or extra equipment such as LiDAR through employing **Google Cloud AI services** for edge and obstacle detection.<br>
 <br>Here's the function : <br>
- * It provides real-time text-to-speech assistance and detects obstacles, platform edges and gaps in real-time
- * The application offers instant feedback through vibration, voice alerts and AI text-to-speech to warn users about potential hazards
+ 🗣️ It provides **real-time text-to-speech** assistance and detects **obstacles, platform edges and gaps** in real-time ⚡ The application offers **instant feedback** through **vibration, voice alerts and AI text-to-speech** to warn users about potential hazards
- * It utilizes a scalable backend architecture for fast and efficient AI processing in navigational aids for users
+ 🌐 It utilizes a **scalable backend architecture** for fast and efficient AI processing in navigational aids for users

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## How it Worked